tjomk/mlabs/content/blog/how-i-consume-books.md

 digest of each chapter.
 Even though there are less actionable advice that one can extract from, say, Catch-22, but some of the quotes and paragraphs are just so good that losing them to your memory is just pity.
 After all, whenever I read a book to my daughter, we always discuss every chapter together after she's done summarizing it to me.

+### Educational books

+When we study in school, university, or taking a course, there's always a homework assignment that helps you understand better, or cement in your memory, the topic you have previously covered.
+But I (or maybe we) rarely do that while reading an educational book.
+In fact, most of the business or self-improvement books don't have an assignment section at the end of each chapter.
+I found a solution.
+Come up with the homework yourself.

+One of the books I am reading right now is called [Human Hacking](/book/human-hacking/) which talks about human psychology, persuasion, and how to use human behaviour in the security domain.
+Given how practical this knowledge is, theory just complements it and explains the concepts better.
+But without practicing all of the theory would disappear.
+What's the point in learning public speaking from books if you never practice?
+As a result while I am reading the book I also come up with the tasks I can do to apply the theory.
+These range from starting a conversation on the street with a complete stranger to complimenting a person behind the cash register, to building a rapport with the taxi driver.

+The same homework concept can be applied to any educational book or topic you're interested in, be it science, business, or other type of self development.